 - Picking Pens

 - Adjusting Font Layouts Beyond the Standard Settings

-You can go back to the beginning and check out my intro guide to drawing and writing with your Cricut, here.
+Just getting started with your Cricut?
+Start with the intro guide to drawing and writing with your Cricut, here.

-So let's get started and create some font designs with your Cricut and pen
+Let’s get started and create font designs with your Cricut and pen

 Outline vs Writing Fonts

 Before we pick a font, let’s talk about the different types of fonts you can use and how they write.

 The pen will “write” any kind of line you dictate in Cricut Design Space.
 This means if you have a shape it will draw the shape outline, if you have a single line design, your Cricut will follow and draw that too.
 This goes for fonts as well.
 Some fonts are designed to be cut out shapes, these are standard outline fonts.
 The “writing style” fonts are meant only to be written.
 The pen will draw a single stroke design to create each letter so you end up with more of a hand written pen and ink look.
 You won’t be able to cut a writing style font.
 However, an outline font can be “drawn” or cut (or printed and even scored if you’d like).